Welcome to today's edition of the Rush 24-7 podcast.

 What can I tell you?

-Because that's a former athlete, I know how.
+But I fixed it because as a former athlete, I know how.

 Never seen it before.

-This is this is a new one.
+This really does represent, this is a new one.

 I don't think Democrat establishment would ever attempt to undermine an element of its base.